 While this 1978 adaptation could be a post-Watergate study in the ever-watching eyes of a force that seems more nebulous and unknowable with each pacing year, Phillip Kaufman’s conversion from book to film brings its own scintillating elusiveness that suggests specific symbols of the ‘70s without ever exposing a “primary root” for the paranoia, all while pursuing a general aura of psychosis and dread.
 The caterwaul of Watergate, the whirr of modern appliance culture?
 Take you pick, but the real gem of this invasion is the apotheosis of late ‘70s culture: paranoia from nowhere in particular, and thus paranoia that cannot be pigeonholed, pacified, oriented, or explained away.

 In other words, the film’s expressive swamp of paranoia is staged as a rather literal disruption of the quotidian, a disruption that is the quintessence of the horror form.
 That the terror is often peripheral is no mere intellectual jest or pretentious jab to showcase the filmmakers’ subtlety for the sake of subtlety.
 Rather, the film invites us, for at least a surfeit of the film, to reframe it through the lens of mellow drama, insinuating theoretical but not graspable terror only for those who navigate the visual frame properly and parse out the background detail.
 Which is the point, right?
 The immanence of the crisis is knowledge only to those who bother to emerge from their preexisting physical, social, ideological pods, their mental cocoons, and rescind the individualistic, unthinking, insular, pod-like nature of consumerist thought that seems to have infected even the protagonists before the film begins.
 They have to open up to the world, investigate the nature they’ve forlorn for technology and commodification and other ‘70s bric-a-brac, and Kaufmann arranges the conspiracy material as formal detective work on our part as audience members.
 Can we escape our individualistic mental cocoons, which coerce us to emphasize the foreground individuals, the dialogue, the narrative, at all else?
+Can we see what’s lurking in the frame, just off-center, just in the background?
 Or are we just Pod Filmgoers after all?

 Thus, we have conformity through individualism, personal touches smoothed into the corporate machine that now fulfills peoples’ desire to assert their individuality in conformist, non-threatening ways.
 We get light jazz rather than the hard-charging kind.
-And early visuals cunningly perch post-hippie oddballs as part of the ephemera of San Fransisco life, feinting that they are pod people and then suggesting that San Francisco just might be the sort of place where off-kilter people make their home anyway.
-The film cross-examines them, introducing the pinprick of an idea that their fashion-trend “New Age individualism” or “eccentricity” is but a pop conformist fad, a fazed-out, hazy aftershock of hippie-dom that by 1978 felt desperately like a half-hearted attempt to “individualize” one’s appearance by introducing a slight fissure to the starch-suit status quo, but one that wasn’t actually threatening.
+And early visuals cunningly perch post-hippie oddballs as part of the ephemera of San Fransisco life, pod people whether or not they’ve been coopted by this alien movement.
+The film cross-examines them, introducing the pinprick of an idea that their “New Age individualism” or “eccentricity” is but a pop conformist fad, a fazed-out, hazy aftershock of hippie-dom that by 1978 felt desperately like a half-hearted attempt to “individualize” one’s appearance by introducing a slight fissure to the starch-suit status quo, but one that wasn’t actually threatening.

 Kaufman’s piece suggests medicine in communication with others and the world, but even the vague relationship between the two principal figures is in tatters, never clarified, arguably the progeny of two people without a will to truly discuss their intimacy and connection.
 Similarly, the film interrogates its audience’s ability to venture outward form their own insular private matches with screen characters, instead enjoining viewers to agitate the character-dialogue-locus of most Hollywood films by poring over, parsing out, the film’s more subdued, shrewd side details as the protagonists must do in order to become discriminating social monitors and survive.
 The film, essentially, asks us to differentiate our eyes and connect with the screen rather than simply to remain trapped in one character or two.
 It asks us to model behavior for the main characters, for whom actually glancing at the world in hopes of connecting with it seems foreign.

 Even then, the finale is a coup, an insinuation that merely modeling differentiation isn’t enough for the film.
-The final image not only chills the bones but finagles the apocalyptic endpoint of the narrative as a dialectic between the good it causes (the loss of hyper-individuality, everyone now in harmony with one another) and the loss it institutes (the implication that hyper-synergy doesn’t innately confirm collectivism, since all the pod people seem to wander around alone).
-The infamous final screech, drawing blood from the vein of audio-visual counterposition, doesn’t fully fissure or elide the placid beauty of the undeniably undisturbed domesticity of the final images, imagery that refrains to earlier moments of the film and their limpid easiness.
+The final image not only chills the bones but finagles the apocalyptic endpoint of the narrative as a dialectic between the good it causes (the loss of hyper-individuality, everyone now in harmony with one another) and the loss it institutes (the implication that hyper-synergy doesn’t innately confirm collectivism of freedom, since all the pod people seem to wander around alone, antiseptically).
+The infamous final screech, drawing blood from the vein of audio-visual counterposition, doesn’t fully fissure or elide the placid beauty of the undeniably undisturbed domesticity of the final images, images that refrain to earlier moments of the film and their limpid easiness.
 It’s as if hive-mind similarity hasn’t disrupted anything, but only re-entrenched a new world, the same old world, where everyone thinks they understand one another, but no one actually communicates.

 So why worry?
 Domesticity is established, mutated, and then re-entrenched just as quickly without missing a beat, almost like we’re knee-deep in a slice-of-life romantic dramedy that the main characters impede with their inveterate paranoia and refrains to pod people and otherworldly takeover.
-The most unmooring shift occurs when Matthew and Elizabeth become the stalkers in what, for all intents and purposes, is a reshaped movie, a less fragmented world with no personal problems to conceive of, a peaceful, harmonized world that our protagonists keep invading with their nagging invective that this new world is the progeny of some hostile takeover.
+The most unmooring shift occurs when Matthew and Elizabeth become the stalkers in what, for all intents and purposes, is a reshaped movie, a less fragmented world with no personal problems to conceive of, a peaceful, harmonized world that our protagonists keep invading with their nagging assumptions that this new world is the progeny of some hostile takeover.
 Why can’t they just let it be?
 You’re supposed to keep quiet during the movie.
 After all, it’s what everyone else wants, and this new world looks suspiciously like the old one they never would have complained about.
-Kaufman, armed with a disarming ambivalence, mounts an ending that is neither plea for difference nor respite from it, but an implicit agreement that the insular, lonely, faux-personalities of the characters earlier on aren’t so different from hive-mind collectivity after all.
+Kaufman, armed with a disarming ambivalence, mounts an ending that is neither plea for difference nor respite from it, but an implicit agreement that the lonely, faux-personalities of the characters pre-invasion aren’t so different from hive-mind collectivity after all.
+The work of the pod people has already been done before the film begins.